nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Be noticed the
 :math:`\sum_{i = max(0,c - \frac{n}{2})}^{min(C - 1,\ c + \frac{n}{2})}\text{Source}_{w,h,i}^{2}`
-and :math:`\text{Source}_{w,h,c} \times f(x)` can be bypassed by programming corresponding register so that CDP can be treated as a standalone LUT function.
+and :math:`\text{Source}_{w,h,c} \times f(x)` can be bypassed by programming corresponding registers so that CDP can be treated as a standalone lookup table (LUT) function.

-Look-up table approach is adopted for the RESMO (reciprocation-exponent-sum-multi operation)\ :math:`f\left( x \right)`.
+The Look-up table approach is adopted for the RESMO (reciprocation-exponent-sum-multi operation)\ :math:`f\left( x \right)`.

 .. _fig_image45_cdp_curve: